jorzel/hashnode/clmolkv5o000208l303dx7mio.md

 The chaotic structure is one of the reasons why the system becomes obscure.
 Obscurity directly relates to system maintainability.
 In a system where information is not obvious (e.g. we must dive into the code deeply and reverse engineer it to determine the external dependencies that the system relies on), maintainability is becoming an issue over time.
 Modifications are made slowly and without confidence, increasing the risk of errors and degrading overall efficiency.

-In the following sections I would like to discuss few cases of codebase ordering (or disordering).
+In the following sections, I would like to discuss a few cases of codebase ordering (or disordering).

 ## Model-View-Template